United Park

-Weavers Park, also known as United Park, and formerly O2 Park, Hunky Dorys Park and Head In The Game Park for sponsorship purposes, is a football stadium in Drogheda, Ireland.
+United Park, currently known as Sullivan and Lambe Park for sponsorship reasons and formerly O2 Park, Hunky Dorys Park, Head In The Game Park and Weavers Park also for sponsorship purposes, is a football stadium in Drogheda, Ireland.
 The ground has been home to League of Ireland side Drogheda United since 1979.
-It was officially opened on 12 August 1979 with a friendly against Queens Park Rangers F.C.
+It was officially opened on 12 August 1979 with a friendly against Queens Park Rangers.